Introduction to Data Modeling Interview Questions And Answers

-A data model is a representation of logical data model tools and physical data model that is, business requirements and database objects respectively required for a database and are very important in communicating and expressing the database objects and business requirements.
-The proposal through which data models are created is called as data modeling.
+A data model represents logical data model tools and physical data model: business requirements and database objects, respectively, required for a database and are essential in communicating and expressing the database objects and business requirements.
+The proposal through which data models are created is called data modeling.

 2. What are the different types of data models?

 We have three different types of data models.
 They are

 - Conceptual data model: It will be just depicting entity names and entity relationships.